tw-in-js/twind/docs/getting-started/css-in-js.md

 `
 ```

-`@apply can be use in the object notation as well:
+`@apply can be used in the object notation as well:

 ```js
 css({